needle-mirror/com.unity.learn.iet-framework/Documentation~/framework-documentation.md

 Here's a list of all other criteria with brief descriptions of what they do.

 Remember to save the scene any time that you assign an object reference from the scene.
-This adds a hidden component to the scene that holds the reference required for this framework to work correctly.
+This adds a hidden component ([SceneObjectGuid]) to the scene that holds the reference required for this framework to work correctly.

 **ActiveToolCriterion**